syncfusion-content/javascript-docs/js/TreeMap/User-Interaction.md

 ## Selection

-Selection support enables you to highlight the items on which mouse tapping has occurred.
-You can select the below contents of the **TreeMap** control:
+Selection support enables you to highlight the items on which the mouse tapping has occurred.
+You can select the following contents of the **TreeMap** control:

 * Leaf Nodes
 * Group

 ### Single Selection

-To enable the selection of leaf nodes, the `highlightOnSelection` property in `treemap` needs to be set as **true**.
-When selection occurs, the item is highlighted with a bounding rectangle around the selected leaf node.
+To enable the selection of the leaf nodes, the `highlightOnSelection` property in `treemap` is set as **true**.
+When the selection occurs, the item is highlighted with a bounding rectangle around the selected leaf node.
-The border can be customized with `highlightBorderBrush` and `highlightBorderThickness` properties.
+The border can be customized with the `highlightBorderBrush` and `highlightBorderThickness` properties.

 {% highlight js %}